d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 ### Implementation from Scratch

-To implement a bidirectional RNN from scratch, we can include two unidirectional `RNNScratch` instances with separate learnable parameterization.
+To implement a bidirectional RNN from scratch, we can include two unidirectional `RNNScratch` instances with separate learnable parameters.

 ```{.python .input}
 %%tab all